 Link national and international expertise in physical learning environments.

 Support new knowledge development and respect its intellectual ownership.

 Inform government, media and stakeholders as a peak body of expertise.

 Watch how researchers are seeking to improve the way children learn by changing the way school classrooms are structured.
 Proudly featured as part of the Made Possible by Melbourne campaign.

-COMING SOON: Schools as Community Hubs International Conference
+Schools as Community Hubs International Conference

 Banner Image: Arnolds Creek Primary School, ClarkeHopkinsClarke.
 Photo by by Rhiannon Slatter.